-Cape Cornwall.
-Just up the coast from Lands End, one of only two Capes in the United Kingdom.
+Cape Cornwall along the coast from Lands End, one of only two capes in the UK.

 Cape Cornwall.
-Just up the coast from Lands End, one of only two Capes in the United Kingdom.
+Just up the coast from Lands End, one of only two capes in the UK.
 The other being 850 miles away - Cape Wrath in Scotland.
 One of the most westerly points in England with fair reaching views- a very evocative spot indeed.
 Where the waters of the Irish Sea meet those of the English Channel- witness the strong currents around the headland.

 One mile offshore are the Brisons, two small islands (storm lashed rocks in winter), from which an annual swim back to the shore at Priests Cove takes place- the record is just over 20 minutes.
 Entry is limited because a boat is required to take you out for the swim back- so strictly for locals only, even if you can find the date of this year's event advertised.

 In summer men still take to sea from the cove on open boats, landing lobsters from pots much as they have done for centuries.
 In late autumn all the pots are lifted, and stored in the fishermens’ huts dotting the Cove.
 So atmospheric.
 The unusual egg shaped boulders make the beach a site of special scientific interest, do not even think about removing them, doing so if caught will get you a criminal record.